 - Experience a full day of exploration, contemplation, worship, and fellowship at the UNESCO World Heritage Site of "Bethany beyond the Jordan," the biblical location of the Baptism of Jesus.
-Spend the night just steps from the Jordan River in pilgrim guest house. - Visit Mukawir, the fortress where John the Baptist was imprisoned, Salome performed her infamous dance, and the prophet was beheaded. - Experience the healing properties of the hot mineral springs that drew ancients to the hills near Madaba and the Dead Sea. - Visit a lush farm in the hills of ancient Gilead to discover the healing properties of native plants and trees harvested from this fertile land. - Tour Madaba, home to the famed sixth-century Madaba Map of the Holy Land, and Mount Nebo, where the Bible says Moses saw the land he would never enter and was buried by God himself. - Visit the decapolis cities of Amman, Pella and Umm Qais. - Immerse yourself in a desert experience in the UNESCO World Heritage Site of Wadi Rum, where you will dine under the stars in traditional Bedouin style. - Spend a full day of exploring the rose-red city of Petra, part of the ancient Edomite Kingdom, now a UNESCO World Heritage Site. - Explore the Byzantine monastery at Lot's Cave and spend time rejuvenating at the Dead Sea!
+Spend the night just steps from the Jordan River in pilgrim guest house. - Tour Madaba, home to the famed sixth-century Madaba Map of the Holy Land, and Mount Nebo, where the Bible says Moses saw the land he would never enter and was buried by God himself. - Visit Mukawir, the fortress where John the Baptist was imprisoned, Salome performed her infamous dance, and the prophet was beheaded. - Visit the Decapolis cities of Amman, Pella, and Umm Qais. - Immerse yourself in a desert experience in the UNESCO World Heritage Site of Wadi Rum, where you will dine under the stars in traditional Bedouin style. - Spend a full day of exploring the rose-red city of Petra, part of the ancient Edomite Kingdom, now a UNESCO World Heritage Site.

-- 1. A morning walk through the baptism site during the warmer seasons is preferable to midday/afternoon visits. - 2.
-Arrangements in advance can be made by your tour provider for worship, celebrations, baptisms and other ceremonies at holy sites. - 3.
-Most tour operators can customize trips! - 4.
-Remember that Mount Nebo, Mukawir, Madaba and Bethany beyond the Jordan are all within a thirty-minute drive from the Dead Sea.
-Likewise, the airport and Amman are easily accessible from the Dead Sea. - 5.
-Expanded Descriptions of Holy Sites Available in "Biblical Jordan" guidebook, one of many guidebooks available for free download at MyJordanJourney.com.
+1. A morning walk through the baptism site during the warmer seasons is preferable to midday/afternoon visits.

+2. Arrangements in advance can be made by your tour provider for worship, celebrations, baptisms and other ceremonies at holy sites.

+3. Most tour operators can customize trips!

+4. Remember that Mount Nebo, Mukawir, Madaba and Bethany beyond the Jordan are all within a thirty-minute drive from the Dead Sea.
+Likewise, the airport and Amman are easily accessible from the Dead Sea.

+5. Expanded Descriptions of Holy Sites Available in "Biblical Jordan" guidebook, one of many guidebooks available for free download at MyJordanJourney.com.